 Is your deal too good to pass up?
 If not, you need to improve it.
 Hey, I’m not talking about cutting prices even more…you’ve still got to make a profit.
 You can make the deal sweeter just by increasing the readers knowledge of the value of the product, or adding bonuses that are perceived as valuable, but cost you little.

-Motivate buyers with expiration.
-Yeah, an open-ended offer encourages procrastination…which leads …yes you guessed it, nowhere.
+Motivate buyers with expiration’s.
+Yeah, an open ended offer encourages procrastination…which leads …yep, nowhere.
 When the customer knows he has until Saturday to purchase an item he’ll pay more for on Sunday, he’ll make it a priority to head for your shop.

 Advertising doesn’t have to wipe out your bank account to be effective.
 When you learn to negotiate, know when smaller ads are as effective as large ads, ask for discounts, and create an irresistible offer, you’re on your way to skyrocketing profit margins!